opencompl/paper-template/README.md

   - Automatic paper builds using GitHub Actions
   - Different variants of the same paper
     - Draft: Comments, wider margins, ...
+    - Grammarly: Draft without word-brakes and single-column to copy-paste into http://grammarly.com
     - Blind: No comments, anonymous for double-blind review
     - Camera: No comments, with author names for camery-ready publication
   - Useful Comments